YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ### 8.1.
 Issue creation
-Even if you do not have a defined documentation artifact - create a new issue, which could be the start for a an action affecting the run-state, configuration , data , features and functionalities or other aspects of the issue-tracker application.
+Even if you do not have a defined documentation artifact - create a new issue, which could be the start for a an action affecting the run-state, configuration , data , features and functionalities or other aspects of the issue-tracker appclication.
 An issue could be a bug, a request for a feature or even simply an undefined combination of problems and solution which could quickly be formalized by defining a new requirement, another issue, feature-request

 ### 8.2.
-User-Story creation
+UserStory creation
 Use the following template while creating the user story:
 As an &lt;&lt;role&gt;&gt;
 In order to &lt;&lt;achieve something&gt;&gt;